jdan/thatjdanisso.cool/articles/2020-05-22-functions-that-go-backwards.md

 ## Improving Relations

-Just as we can define functions
+Just as we can define functions and compose them, we can build "**rules**"
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE3NDgxOTk5MTYsLTE1ODY5NzA2ODcsMT
+eyJoaXN0b3J5IjpbLTE1NTc2NDYzNTgsLTE1ODY5NzA2ODcsMT
 gyODcxMDM2NCwtOTczMDU2NTc0XX0=
 -->